Whether Company Law mandates valuation for issuing redeemable OR non-convertible securities on preferential basis?

 4. Rule 14 Companies (Prospectus and Allotment of Securities) Rules, 2014.

-Brief discussion on section 62 and Rule 13: Section 62(1)(c) of the Companies Act is briefly discussed above.
-Rule 13 of the Companies (Share Capital and Debentures) Rules, 2014 provides for the applicability, pre-requisites for such issue, disclosures in explanatory statement, procedural aspects, time limit for completion of activities from the date of passing the resolution, valuation requirement for issue of convertible securities, requirements for issue of share for consideration other than case, requirements for issue of share for non-cash consideration.
+Rule 13 of the Companies (Share Capital and Debentures) Rules, 2014 provides for applicability, pre-requisites for such issue, disclosures in explanatory statement, procedural aspects, time limit for completion of activities from the date of passing the resolution, valuation requirement for issue of convertible securities, requirements for issue of share for consideration other than case, requirements for issue of share for non-cash consideration.

-Brief discussion on section 42 and Rule 14: For the purpose of this analysis, section 42 of the Companies and the Rule 14 of the Companies (Prospectus and Allotment of Securities) Rules, 2014 are not discussed in detail.
-Brief analysis as follows: Section 42 of the Companies Act relates to ‘issue of shares on private placement basis’, though the entire provision relates to ‘securities’ and not shares.
-It provides for making an offer only to ‘identified persons’, mandatory requirement of payment through banking channels only, withdrawal of offer, timelines for completion of private placement of securities, pre-requisite of not issuing public advertisement, filing of return of allotment with the Registrar of Companies.
+Section 42 of the Companies Act relates to ‘issue of shares on private placement basis’, though the entire provision relates to ‘securities’ and not shares.
+It provides for making an offer only to ‘identified persons’, mandatory requirement of payment through banking channels only, withdrawal of offer, timelines for completion of private placement of securities, pre-requisite of not issuing public advertisement, filing of return of allotment with Registrar of Companies.

 Interesting to note that neither section 42 of the Companies Act nor Rule 14 provides for specific requirement of valuation of shares, base price, qualification of the professional doing the valuation of securities.
 The source for requirement of valuation is provided in section 62 and the Rules made thereunder (as discussed below).